 There is no parking on the Aspen Institute campus (this includes the Benedict Music Tent parking lot).
 Attendees are encouraged to park at the Rio Grande Parking Garage and take the Parking Garage Shuttle.
 See the Transportation Guide for Shuttle times and stops.

-Ideas Festival sessions are held at venues on the Institute's Aspen Meadows campus, 1000 North Third Street, Aspen, CO 81611, and throughout Aspen.
+Ideas Festival sessions are held at venues on the Institute's Aspen Meadows campus, 1000 North Third Street, Aspen, CO 81611, and at venues in and near Aspen such as hotels, night clubs, cocktail lounges, and an outdoor ampitheater.
 Registration is held on campus.
-There are several "off campus" venues located in town.
-Find locations in the Festival agenda.

 Register upon arrival at the registration desk in the Ideas Pavilion, which is located in the Paepcke parking lot outside of Paepcke Auditorium.
 You will receive a Festival pass, gift bag, agenda and additional information and updates.
 Passes must be worn at all times when you are on the Aspen Institute campus or attending Festival programming in town.

 HOURS OF ON-SITE REGISTRATION